sirmatel/sirmatel.github.io/_posts/blog/2020-11-08-MBPE_meas_noise_CasADi.md

 end
 ````

 If the above pieces are integrated and executed, we find that the optimization problem is successfully solved, and the solution is found as $$5.3$$, although the true parameter value is $$10$$.
 As explained in Bonilla et al. (2010)[^Bonilla2010], this is due to MBPE formulation having a nonconvex cost.
-This can be clearly seen by plotting the nonconvex objective function values (which can be obtained by solving the original MBPE problem with the parameter set to a fixed value):
+This can be clearly seen by plotting the nonconvex objective function values (which can be obtained by solving the original MBPE problem with the parameter fixed to a value, for a set of values):
 ![MBPE with measurement noise using CasADi, results]({{ site.url }}/images/MBPE_meas_noise_CasADi_ncof_figure.png){: .center-image }

 We thus see why the MBPE formulation we created above yielded a parameter estimate value of $$5.3$$ that is far-off from the true value of $$10$$: Starting from an initial guess of $$4$$, the optimization procedure is getting stuck at a local minimum.
 Bonilla et al. (2010)[^Bonilla2010] propose a remedy that is formulated as follows: